shonfeder/dune.wiki-fork/dev-meeting-2024-01-24.md

   - As an alternative to this, can new `sections` be added?
     - `sections` are mostly inherited from OPAM, for compatibility
     - Files can be installed in the prefix root (`dune install --prefix=DIR`)
-    - New sections with a flag as guard welcome to be submitted as PR
+    - New sections with a flag as guard welcome to be submitted as PR (issue describing the approach: [#9832](https://github.com/ocaml/dune/issues/9832))

 * Submodule support (@Leonidas-from-XIV)
   - Submitted